How to Apply for a Building Permit

 City staff may request additional documents depending on the project type.
 Construction drawing and/or site plan review may take up two weeks for substantial construction projects.
 If a building project is planned in the floodway, a Floodplain Development Permit is required before the applicant can proceed with a building permit.
 Typically, additional permits from the State and Federal governments are also required.

 Permit fees are based on the square footage of the project or the value of the construction project.
 Inspections are $75 each.
 See the Fee Schedule for a list of fees for building permit projects.

-What is a Boundary Pin Survey?
+Why is a Boundary Pin Survey Required?